How do I add new user accounts with SSH access to my Amazon EC2 Linux instance?

 Every Amazon EC2 Linux instance launches with a default system user account with administrative access to the instance.
 If multiple users require access to the instance, it's a security best practice to use separate accounts for each user.

 You can expedite these steps by using cloud-init and user data.
-For more information, see How can I give a user permissions to connect to my EC2 Linux instance using SSH?
+For more information, see How do I add new user accounts with SSH access to my EC2 instance using cloud-init and user data?

 Create a key pair for the new user account